SubhadityaMukherjee/AI-knowledge-base/docs/articles/Scalar/Improving Model Accuracy in Image Classification.md

 :::section{.abstract}
 ## Overview
 Improving image classification accuracy is one of the biggest hurdles in deep learning.
 Apart from using a deeper network and better data, many techniques have been developed to optimize network performance.
-Some techniques, such as **Dropout**, target training bottlenecks in the architecture itself, while others, like **Regularization**, are more focused on improving the overall pipeline.
+Some techniques, such as **[[../../Dropout|Dropout]]**, target training bottlenecks in the architecture itself, while others, like **[[../../Regularization|Regularization]]**, are more focused on improving the overall pipeline.
 :::
 :::section{.scope}
 ## Scope
 - This article explains the concepts of **Overfitting** and **Underfitting**.
-- **Dropout** and other **Regularization** techniques like **Data Augmentation** are explained.
+- **Dropout** and other **[[../../Regularization|Regularization]]** techniques like **Data Augmentation** are explained.
 - The article also explains **Early Stopping** and other pipeline tweaks such as **Hyperparameter Tuning** and **Transfer Learning**.

 :::
 :::section{.main}

 ## Introduction
 It is often impossible to always have better data or larger models.
-In such cases, using techniques like Regularization and Transfer Learning not only optimize training time but also care for the lack of data.
-Algorithms such as Dropout and Early Stopping tackle the challenges of Overfitting.
+In such cases, using techniques like [[../../Regularization|Regularization]] and Transfer Learning not only optimize training time but also care for the lack of data.
+Algorithms such as [[../../Dropout|Dropout]] and Early Stopping tackle the challenges of Overfitting.
 This article provides an introduction to many such algorithms and pipeline tweaks that help in the process of improving model accuracy in image classification.
 ## Improving Model Accuracy
 The two biggest hurdles in training neural networks are **Overfitting** and **Underfitting**.
 In the first case, the network memories the data, and in the second, the network does not learn enough.
 The following techniques can be divided into categories based on these two concepts.
-Dropout layers, Data augmentation, Regularization, Early Stopping, tackle **Overfitting**.
+[[../../Dropout|Dropout]] layers, Data augmentation, [[../../Regularization|Regularization]], Early Stopping, tackle **Overfitting**.
 Transfer Learning and Hyperparameter Tuning tackle **Underfitting**.
 If there is a lack of data, we can use Transfer learning and Data Augmentation.
 The other algorithms can be experimented with if the model does not perform well.
 The below sections explain all of these algorithms.
 ### Overfitting and Underfitting